newlandsvalley/purescript-soundfonts/example/README.md

 purescript-soundfonts example
 =============================

-## Example

-    bower install
-    ./build.sh
+This example just demonstrates the ability to play a few notes in different soundfonts.

-host on your web server and then navigate to dist/index.html
+Host on your web server and then navigate to dist/index.html